zbray/train-scheduler/README.md

 I learned that even though an npm package like Moment.js could translate time taken from the user and display it in a 24-hour format, the current limits on `<input type="time"` are such that input validation that would require a 24-hour input don't exist yet.

+I also learned in testing that Safari doesn't support Date and Time input types.
+Researching further at Can I Use I learned that many other browsers support Date and Time, including Safari on iOS devices but not desktop Safari.

 ### Tools Utilized

 HTML, CSS, Javascript, Firebase, Moment.js